Free shipping on orders over 50€ up to 500g

 Scrapbooking

-This name comes from the English word "scrap" which means pieces and from "book" which means book.
-It is about highlighting photos in an album, in a frame or on a box, in relation to a theme.
-To decorate the images, anything is allowed: collage, drawing, painting, commentary, stamp, stickers ...
-It is also called "Creacollage" or "Collimage".
+This name comes from the English word "scrap" and "book".
+Scrapbooking is all about putting photos together in an album, frame or box, according to a theme.
+To decorate the images, anything goes: collage, drawing, painting, commentary, stamps, stickers...
+Also known as "Creacollage" or "Collimage".

 Sequin

-It is a component for hanging jewelry.
-It is smaller than a pendant and a charm.
-Very often, and unlike the charm, the sequin does not have a ring to pass a chain or a cord, but it does have a hole.
+A component for hanging jewelry.
+It is smaller than a pendant or charm.
+Very often, unlike a charm, a sequin does not have a ring to pass a chain or cord through, but does have a hole.

 Silk screen

-Stencil that allows you to print patterns on polymer clay.
-The same technique is used as for screen printing on fabrics.
+A stencil for printing patterns on polymer clay.
+The same technique is used as for screen printing on fabric.

 Stacking

-Accumulation of several jewels of the same type.
-Trend for necklaces, rings and bracelets.
+Accumulation of several pieces of jewelry of the same type.
+Trendy for necklaces, rings and bracelets.

 T